nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     Use case ends.

-**UC04: Filter Student(s) by their Grade**
+**UC04: Filter Students and/or Lessons by grade and/or subject**

 **MSS**
-1. CSO enters a grade to filter for students by.
+1. CSO wants to filter the student and/or lesson list by their grade and/or subject.
-2. TuitiONE lists the students that matches the grade.
+2. TuitiONE lists the students and/or lessons that matches the filter criteria.

     Use case ends.